NoCrari/play-with-docker/README.md

 - **Performance** : Les conteneurs utilisent des images optimisées (Alpine)
 - **Monitoring** : Surveillez les logs pour identifier les problèmes
 - **Scalabilité** : L'architecture permet facilement l'ajout de nouveaux services

+## Bonus ()
+Use your crud-master services for the solution of this project.

+If you complete the mandatory part successfully, and you still have free time, you can implement anything that you feel deserves to be a bonus.

+Challenge yourself!

+Does the README.md file contain all the required information to run and manage the solution (prerequisites, configuration, setup, usage, etc)?

+What are containers and what are their advantages?

+What is the difference between containers and virtual machines?

+What is Docker and what is it used for?

+What is a microservices' architecture?

+Why do we use microservices architecture?

+What is a queue and what is it used for?

+What is RabbitMQ?

+What is a Dockerfile?

+Explain the instructions used on the Dockerfile.